Felton Early Care and Education Programs

 About

-Felton Early Care and Education Programs operate Infant/Toddler and Preschool classrooms that provide full-day, year-round care.
+Felton Early Care and Education Programs offers Infant/Toddler and Preschool classrooms that provide full-day, year-round care.
 The program uses a primary care system in which each child is assigned to one teacher who is primarily responsible for that child’s care, individual needs, and progress.
-ECE teachers and early intervention professionals work together in inclusive classrooms that can include children with special needs, and early intervention services are provided as needed and as funding allows alongside typically developing peers.
+Parents’ participation in the classroom is welcome and described as necessary, and families are expected to take part in Felton events and educational activities each year, including the intake process and Family/Teacher conferences in the winter and spring.
+Felton states that the first and most important educator is the child’s parent and that parent involvement is vital to the success of a child’s program and subsequent development.

 • Ages: Birth–5 years old

-• Schedule: Most centers are open Monday through Friday from 7:30 AM to 5:30 PM, with full-day, year-round care
+• Schedule: Most centers are open Monday through Friday from 7:30 AM to 5:30 PM, with full-day, year-round Infant/Toddler and Preschool options

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.